sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Length: 60
 Encrypted Data (32 bytes)

-IKE Phase 2
+**IKE Phase 2**
 Answer explanation: This is the correct answer as the Exchange type is Quick Mode (32).
 ---------
-An engineer is troubleshooting an issue where the native virtual local area network (VLAN) on a trunk port is dropping traffic.
+An engineer is **troubleshooting an issue where the native virtual local area network (VLAN)on a trunk port is dropping traffic**.
 What command can they use on both switches to confirm the native VLAN for each switch?

-show interfaces trunk
+**show interfaces trunk**

 Answer explanation: This command gives several outputs about the trunking status of a switch.
 This includes the native VLAN for each trunk displayed.
 By running this command on each switch the engineer can see the native VLAN for each side of the trunk.
 ---------
-Ansible is being used in a network for configuration and management automation.
-Which of the following are true statements regarding Ansible?
-Select all that apply.
+Ansible is being used in a network for configuration and management automation. **Which of the following are true statements regarding Ansible?** Select all that apply.

-Ansible utilizes the concept of playbooks to execute the configuration Ansible uses SSH for remote device communication
+* **Ansible utilizes the concept of playbooks to execute the configuration**
+* **Ansible uses SSH for remote device communication**

 Answer explanation: Ansible Playbooks are lists of tasks that automatically execute for a specified inventory or group of hosts.
 One or more Ansible tasks can be combined to make a